jasonwc/i-for-one-welcome-our-new-robot-overlords/presentation.md

 ---

+## Afterwards, we'll have time to hack on our own bots!

+---

 # How I got into building Slackbots

 ---

-## At its core, software development is about solving problems for users with code
+## At its core, software development is about _solving problems_ for users with `code`

 ---